-2020 HSA Contribution Limits
+2023 HSA Contribution Limits

-Single Coverage \$3,550Family Coverage \$7,100
+Single Coverage \$3,850Family Coverage \$7,700

-Individuals who will be age 55 or older have the ability to contribute up to an additional \$1,000 in "catch-up" contributions to an HSA.
+Individuals who will be age 55 or older can contribute up to an additional \$1,000 in "catch-up" contributions to an HSA.

 If the employee covers a spouse who will be 55 or older and who is not covered by Medicare, the employee may open a Health Savings Account on their behalf through another qualified financial institution and deposit an additional \$1,000.
 This additional amount will not be payroll-deducted and therefore should be arranged directly through the financial institution of choice.